adrianetodesign/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.

+## Features
+- Jungle is a simple e-commerce application with many levels of authentication.
+- Admin authentication for adding new categories and new products.
+- Can browse and "purchase" items as a visitor, or as a user.

 !["Jungle Home Page"](https://github.com/adrianetodesign/jungle-rails/blob/master/docs/homepage.png)